teamtomo/torch-fourier-shift/README.md

 # shift the image by 1 pixel in dim 0, 2 pixels in dim 1
 shifted_image = fourier_shift_image_2d(image=my_image, shifts=torch.tensor([1, 2]))
 ```

+API's are equivalent for 1D and 3D images.

 ## Installation